brenthompson2/Angel_Central/DevLog.markdown

 	- didn't fix

 - Still saying "attempt to present GADInterstitialViewController on MainViewController which is already presenting UIActivityViewController"
-	- testing without trying to share also...
+	- Can only either share or interstitial, not both at the same time

 ## **==================================================**
 ## **====== 06/13/18 = Brendan Thompson ======**